Coherence via reiterated beam splitting: Introduction

-In recent years, we have witnessed a rapid growth of the interest in quantum coherence as the cornerstone of the quantum theory \cite{BCP14,SP17,CG19}.
-Current formulations of quantum coherence, mainly focused on the applicability of this cornerstone feature \cite{SP17, AW16}, are far from the standard theory of coherence in quantum optics, based on the works of Glauber and Sudarshan \cite{RG63a,RG63b,ECGS63}.
-The novel approach is definitely more versatile given the ongoing technological perspective \cite{JS23}.
-In this regard, the question of how much coherence can be introduced by beam splitting is non-trivial, timely and interesting.
-In the context of quantum correlations, this question has been usually focused on the generation of entanglement, which excludes the option of coherent input states \cite{MSK02}.
-However, coherent states have proven to be a useful tool for quantum tasks \cite{TF16}, and quantum coherence goes beyond entanglement, so we broaden the point of view for the analysis.
+In this regard, beam splitters are not-free operations even in the more restrictive contexts in which the inability to use coherence is taken into account \cite{YGGV16}.
+Thus, we face the question of how much coherence can be introduced by beam splitting.
+In the context of quantum correlations, this question has usually focused on the generation of entanglement, which excludes the option of Glauber coherent input states \cite{MSK02}.
+However, Glauber coherent states have proven to be a useful tool for quantum tasks \cite{TF16}, and quantum coherence goes beyond entanglement, so we broaden the point of view for the analysis.

-This work is grounded on the study of an individual beam splitter as coherence maker introduced in \cite{AL23}.
-Here, we extend this analysis to two different combinations or cascades of beam splitters.
-This is specially moved by the rather unsettling possibility of unlimited coherence growth with an unlimited increase in the number of beam splitters.
-We specially focus on the mode decomposition of the total coherence, trying to relate the overall coherence to the coherence of each output mode.
+In this work we look for the optimal configuration of a set of beam splitters in order to maximize the quantum coherence of the output state.
+The analysis is grounded on the study of an individual beam splitter as a coherence maker introduced in Ref. \cite{AL23}.
+This is especially motivated by the rather unsettling possibility of unlimited coherence growth with an unlimited increase in the number of beam splitters.
+We especially focus on the mode decomposition of the total coherence, trying to relate the overall coherence to the coherence of each output mode.

-Throughout, we consider lossless beam splitters and compute coherence in the photon-number basis, $|n \rangle$.
-As the suitable coherence measure, we utilize the $l_1$-norm of coherence \cite{BCP14,SP17},
+Throughout, we consider lossless beam splitters and compute coherence in the photon-number basis $|n \rangle$.
+As a suitable coherence measure, we utilize the $l_1$-norm of coherence \cite{BCP14,SP17},